-Therefore, it is sensible to start thinking about health and disease as a continuum.
+Therefore, starting to think about health and disease as a continuum is sensible.
 You start healthy and gradually develop certain symptoms that are not enough to diagnose as a disease.
 For example, you may feel tired or exhausted, have brain fog, light-headedness, anxiety, or a low mood; your blood pressure or blood sugar may start to rise but not enough to diagnose hypertension or diabetes.

 This gap between complete health and obvious disease is the ideal time to spot cases and stop the slide towards actual disease.

 But it is not logical to use this gap just to monitor the patients until their disease status is confirmed, and then we start medication or plan surgery.